justinrknowles/toshookan/README.md

 # toshookan
-Generates a Java domain Mmdel with basic unit tests from a XML descriptor file
+Generates a Java domain model with basic unit tests from a XML descriptor file